petrosDemetrakopoulos/Leetcode/README.md

 The format of each filename is: `'{task_code}-{task_name}.py'`

 The following table shows all the problems I have completed in Leetcode.
-The first collumn (`Leetcode ID`) has link to the respective problem page at Leetcode, while the 3rd collumn (`Solution`) links to my solution in this GitHub repo.
+The first column (`Leetcode ID`) has link to the respective problem page at Leetcode, while the 3rd column (`Solution`) links to my solution in this GitHub repo.

 ## Content